How genetics can affect your teeth

 Gum disease and tooth decay

 While proper oral hygiene can help to protect your teeth and gums from disease or decay, some people may be genetically predisposed to these conditions.
-Genes play a major role in developing tooth enamel and gums so if your family has weak enamel you will be more at risk of developing decay and extra attention on brushing and oral hygiene will be required.

 In addition, your genes may also make you predisposed for some types of gum disease.
-While you should be concerned about the health of your teeth at any stage of your life, if you’re considering or undergoing orthodontic treatment it is especially important as orthodontic appliances may place pressure on your teeth.
+While you should be concerned about the health of your teeth at any stage of your life, if you’re considering or undergoing orthodontic treatment is especially important as orthodontic appliances may place pressure on your teeth.
 Your orthodontist will assess the health of your teeth and gums before proceeding with any type of treatment because if this is not identified prior to commencing Orthodontic treatment, tooth loss may occur.

 Crowding of teeth